root-project/root/README/ReleaseNotes/v608/index.md

 * Make sure the option "PARA" in TTRe::Draw is used with at least tow variables [ROOT-8196].
 * The with `goff` option one can use as many variables as needed.
 There no more limitation, like with the options `para`and `candle`.
+* Fix detection of errors that appears in nested TTreeFormula [ROOT-8218]

 ### Fast Cloning